“I’m going to have to resect the colon.”

 The day before the colectomy surgery was the dreaded “bowel prep” day.
 Because I couldn’t eat much anyway, I had a light breakfast of eggs and applesauce, then started drinking the first cleansing drink at 10am.
 I had only liquids that afternoon, then drank the second half of the bowel prep drink later in the evening.

 If you’re reading this article, I assume you’ve been through this process already, so I won’t go into the details.
 One thing I’ll say is that I recommend taking things a little earlier so you can get some sleep at night.
-You may be hungrier in the morning, but at least you won’t be in the bathroom as much all night.
+You may be hungrier in the morning, but at least you can sleep at night instead of being in the bathroom all night.

 The morning of the colectomy surgery